Salmathmullali/Shop4U/README.md

 Trust & Transparency – Ratings, reviews, and delivery tracking included.

-In short, Shop4U is designed to make healthy living more accessible, simple, and reliable.
+In short, Shop4U is designed to make healthy living more accessible, simple, and reliable.</li>

 Tech Stack